ksu-cs-textbooks/cis400/content/1-object-orientation/00-introduction/04-language-evolution.md

 <a href="https://epicapex.tamu.edu/epic/">EPIC Homepage</a>
 </blockquote>

-You can download the [raw source code](https://my.syncplicity.com/share/qkybbapeauicx0l/epic1102_code%20032819) and the [accompanying documentation](https://agrilifecdn.tamu.edu/epicapex/files/2015/05/EpicModelDocumentation.pdf).
+You can download the raw source code [here](https://epicapex.tamu.edu/software/) (click "EPIC v.1102" under "Source Code").
 Open and unzip the source code, and open a file at random using your favorite code editor.
 See if you can determine what it does, and how it fits into the overall application.

 Try this with a few other files.
 What do you think of the organization?
 Would you be comfortable adding a new feature to this program?